From Bad to Better: A Step-by-Step Guide for Replacing Your Defunct Engineering Team

 If you have slowly come to the realization that you need to replace your engineers or transition from an in-house team to an outstaffed one, don’t miss this essential step-by-step guide to protecting your product, successfully transferring knowledge, keeping the peace to avoid any unwanted fallout or ill will, and avoiding losing as much time and money as possible.

-Step 1: Establish Admin Access to ALL Accounts
+Step 1: Establish Admin Access to All Accounts

 As the company or product owner, you should ALWAYS maintain the highest level admin access and primary contact info on all your accounts be it cloud services, hosting, project management platforms, code repo’s, domains, you name it.
 You should be the one to invite your engineers to the tools and apps the team uses, not the other way around.